 I have several of his pieces, as well as art I've collected from my travels abroad.

 This app is to help users remember the details about each special piece they own in their collection.

 Like most people, I am trying to find the best balance to be productive without causing burnout.
 I read an interesting book that talked about the power of taking strategic breaks throughout the day to help with productivity.
 I decided to make an app to gamify taking breaks.
 Users will select their daily goal for breaks, and they'll enter their breaks throughout the day.
 Each break point value is calculated by the "type" of break (5 points for a break where you walk around and a 15 points for a tech-free break, for example).
 At the end of the day, users enter their productivity rating, and can view their dashboard to see how it compares to the points they earned through breaks.

 My husband and I can never remember the

 so this app helps track those details in a Google map and timeline view.

-While my main role is focusing on current students and their software development skills, I noticed that alumni struggled maintaining their software development skills after graduation, so I created a graduate study guide that covers topics such as: language specific concepts (Python & C#), software development concepts (such as Object Oriented Programming principles), and suggested ways to "keep on coding".
+While my main role was focused on current students and their software development skills, I noticed that alumni struggled maintaining their software development skills after graduation, so I created a graduate study guide that covers topics such as: language specific concepts (Python & C#), software development concepts (such as Object Oriented Programming principles), and suggested ways to "keep on coding".